Breasts that are small or uneven can affect your confidence and cause you to feel unhappy with your figure.

 Have the Right Goals

-Most healthy women between the ages of 17 and 60 who want to increase their breast size, alter the shape of their breasts, or make the breasts more symmetrical are suitable candidates for breast enhancement surgery.
-Each candidate will be thoroughly evaluated by our expert surgeons prior to treatment.
-Women who have recently been through traumatic stresses such as a divorce, the death of a loved one, or another significant life event should often wait before considering surgery.
+Most healthy women between the ages of 17 and 60 who want to increase their breast size, alter the shape of their breasts, or make the breasts more symmetrical are suitable candidates for breast augmentation surgery.
+Each candidate will be thoroughly evaluated by our expert surgeons prior to treatment at our Halifax, Nova Scotia, office, serving Prince Edward Island and nearby communities.
+Women who have recently been through traumatic stresses such as a divorce, the death of a loved one, or another significant life event should often wait before considering plastic surgery such as breast enhancement.

 Breast Implant Options